AscendingPassage.com HOME PAGE.

 neither hieroglyphics nor figures of any kind upon the outer wall

-at Philæ; the two wings communicate with each other by a terrace
+top, similar in their construction to those at Philae.
+The two wings communicate with each other by a terrace

-over the gate: there are numerous small chambers one above the
+over the gate.
+There are numerous small chambers one above the

 The Temple at el Dakka (Dakke),